 Brexit & Designs

-If you have any questions or concerns about IP Rights in the UK outside the EU, or would like further advice on this matter, please contact your usual HGF attorney.
+If you have any questions or concerns about design rights post Brexit, or would like further advice on this matter, please contact your usual HGF attorney.